zaryab02-eng/Projects/projects/Gym-Z/README.md

 - Push notifications (via Firebase Cloud Messaging) for expiring memberships, once the PWA has a service worker already in place to extend.
 - Soft-delete / archive option for removed members (currently a hard delete) for gyms that want an audit trail before permanent removal.
 - Server-side (Cloud Function) promotion of scheduled memberships on a nightly schedule, as a backstop for gyms that go multiple days without opening the app (currently promotion only runs on page load, which is sufficient for daily-use gyms but has a theoretical gap for fully inactive ones).
+- Re-add an in-app editor for `gracePeriodDays` (previously the Navbar's Renewal Settings modal, removed for being confusing/unnecessary) — if reintroduced, put it somewhere more discoverable than a gym-level dropdown, e.g. a dedicated Settings page.
+- Real account deletion for the gym owner (distinct from Delete Gym, which only removes the gym workspace) — would need Firebase re-auth before calling `deleteUser`, plus cleanup of any remaining owned gyms.

 ---